Reds vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- The Reds have come away with six wins in the 20 contests they have been listed as the underdogs in this season.
+- The Reds have won in seven, or 33.3%, of the 21 contests they have been named as odds-on underdogs this year.

-- Cincinnati is 1-4 this season when entering a game as the underdog by +165 or more on the moneyline.
+- Cincinnati has played as an underdog of +200 or more twice this season and lost both games.

-- The moneyline set for this matchup implies the Reds have a 37.7% chance of coming away with a victory in the contest.
+- The Reds have an implied victory probability of 33.3% according to the moneyline set by oddsmakers for this matchup.

-- Cincinnati and its opponents have gone over the total this season in 16 of its 29 opportunities.
+- So far this season, Cincinnati and its opponents have hit the over in 16 of its 30 games with a total.

 - The Reds have played just one game with a spread this season and did not cover in that contest.